zchee/golang-wiki/MinimumRequirements.md

 ### [NetBSD](NetBSD)

 There are known NetBSD bugs (including kernel crashes) up to the current NetBSD 7.1.
-It's currently not recommended to run Go on NetBSD, though it might work.
+There is a reported fix in NetBSD 7.1.1 but it's unverified as of 2017-07-10, as we're not running builders again yet.
 See https://tip.golang.org/doc/go1.9#known_issues and https://github.com/golang/go/issues/20852

 ### [Native Client](NativeClient)